salesotomatikstbm/python/class_work/day04.md

 ### **📓 Big School Supplies Game: Buying Notebooks & Pens** 🛒✏️

-**Let’s create a fun school shopping game!** Let’s create a fun school shopping game!
-You can buy notebooks and pens, and if you're a member, you can even get discounts!
-This time, we will use if-else logic for the discounts instead of flat reductions.
+**Let’s create a fun school shopping game!** You can buy notebooks and pens, and if you're a member, you can even get discounts!
+This time, we will use **if-else logic** for the discounts instead of flat reductions.

 ```python
 # 📓 Kids School Shopping Game